remykarem/remykarem.github.io/books-src/business-finance-book/src/shariah-laws/riba.md

 ~~~

-[^1]: Surah Al-Baqarah 2:275
+[^1]: Allah permitted commerce, and He prohibited usury.
+(Surah Al-Baqarah 2:275)

 [^2]: Gold for gold, silver for silver, wheat for wheat, barley for barley, dates for dates, salt for salt — equal for equal, same for same, hand to hand.
 If they differ, then sell as you wish, provided it is hand to hand.
 (Sahih Muslim 1587, also in Bukhari)

 [^3]: The Messenger of Allah cursed the one who consumes riba, the one who pays it, the one who records it, and the two witnesses to it, and he said: They are all the same.
-Sahih Muslim, Hadith 1598
+(Sahih Muslim, Hadith 1598)